ephys/mc-slabs-to-blocks/README.md

 *This datapack does not include vanilla slab recipes, use [Vanilla Tweaks](https://vanillatweaks.net) for those*

-## How to add support for new slabs ?
+## How to add support for new slabs and stairs ?

 Follow the following steps: